 - i.
-The administration of the Clinic must meet all legal, ethical and professional obligations. - ii.
-The development of a Clinic Administration Manual, in conjunction with the clinic director, to assist in the guidance of administrative staff and administrative procedures for all Clinic personnel. - iii.
-Understanding and adherence to the ethical guidelines and Clinic policies and procedures relevant to their roles in the Clinic. - iv.
-Being fully informed of and adhering to rules of client/patient and trainee confidentiality.
+Meeting all legal, ethical and profesional obligations re: administration of the Clinic. - ii.
+Developing a Clinic Administration Manual, in conjunction with the clinic director, to assist in the guidance of administrative staff and administrative procedures for all Clinic personnel. - iii.
+Understanding and adhering to the ethical guidelines and Clinic policies and procedures relevant to their roles in the Clinic.

-- v.
-The implementation of Clinic policies, procedures, and guidelines relevant to the administration of the Clinic. - vi.
+- iv.
+Being fully informed of and adhering to rules of client/patient and trainee confidentiality. - v.
+Implementing Clinic policies, procedures and guidelines relevant to the administration of the Clinic. - vi.
 Working with clients/patients and trainees in a responsive, warm and effective manner.

-Workload:

-If the administrative staff have other duties within the educational institution, the demands of the role of the Clinic need to be carefully considered.
-A method to equate the work of the administrative/clerical staff to other types of work within the educational institution is devised to ensure a fair and equitable workload.
+Workload: If the administrative staff have other duties within the educational institution, the demands of the role of the Clinic need to be carefully considered.
+A method to equate the work of the administrative/clerical staff to other types of work within the educational institution should be devised to ensure a fair and equitable workload.

-Trainees:
+Trainees

-The trainee delivers supervised professional psychology services while continuing to learn and develop competences for professional practice.
+Role: The trainee delivers supervised professional psychology services while continuing to learn and develop competences for professional practice.

-The trainee is required to meet standards for legal, ethical, professional, safe and effective service delivery to the public under supervision.
+Training: The trainee is required to meet standards for legal, ethical, professional, safe and effective service delivery to the public under supervision.